littleosbook/littleosbook/paging.md

 ## Why Paging?

 Paging is the most common technique used in x86 to enable virtual memory.
-Virtual memory means that each process will get the impression that the available memory range is `0x00000000` - `0xFFFFFFFF` even though the actual size of the memory might be much less.
+Virtual memory through paging means that each process will get the impression that the available memory range is `0x00000000` - `0xFFFFFFFF` even though the actual size of the memory might be much less.
 It also means that when a process addresses a byte of memory they will use a virtual (linear) address instead of physical one.
 The code in the user process won't notice any difference (except for execution delays).
 The linear address gets translated to a physical address by the MMU and the page table.
 If the virtual address isn't mapped to a physical address, the CPU will raise a page fault interrupt.

 Paging is optional, and some operating systems don't need it.
 But if we want memory access control (so that we can have processes running in different